UPCOMING EVENT: Scarecrow Hunt Friday 19th September.

 Please remember we are here to help.
 Don’t hesitate to ask questions; we are here to make sure your child settles in smoothly.
 We hope you can come to some of the workshops – they will help you to help your child with their learning.
 It’s also an opportunity for you to see how well they have settled in.

-In Nursery we are reading No-bot by Sue Hendra.
+In Nursery we were reading No-bot by Sue Hendra.
 Click on the picture to hear the story:

 In Reception we have been learning through the story of Owl Babies.
 You can listen to the story here: